 In English, we may refer to them as an airhead.

-The literal translation meaning “a head with nothing inside”
+The literal translation means “a head with nothing inside”

-Literally meaning “a soft egg”.
+Literally means “a soft egg”.
 If someone uses this German insult to describe you, they’re saying you’re a wimp, basically!

 Nobody likes a nitpicker!

 10. Der Erbsenzähler

 The literal translation is “pea counter”.
 It’s used to describe someone who complains about everything.
 Oh dear!